maxscheijen/maxscheijen.github.io/content/posts/python-development-seutup.md

 uv add --dev ruff
 ```

-Using ruff after black, isort and flake8 is delightfull. `ruff` is a super fast linter (fixing issues and organizing imports) and code formatter.
+Using ruff after black, isort and flake8 is delightful. `ruff` is a super fast linter (fixing issues and organizing imports) and code formatter.

 ```bash
 # ruff linting